spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/environments-overview.md

 {% info_block infoBox "Note" %}

-Do not make changes to the production environments directly unless they have been verified on your lower environments first.
+Do not make changes to the production environments directly unless they have been verified on your lower [environments](/docs/cloud/dev/spryker-cloud-commerce-os/environments-overview.html) (staging or dev) first.

 {% endinfo_block %}